-The title Astronomer Royal is an honour awarded to an eminent astronomer who is expected to advise the Queen on astronomical matters.
-The Queen makes the appointment with the advice of the Prime Minister of the day.
-It was a position created by King Charles II at the same time he set up the Royal Observatory.
+The title Astronomer Royal is an honour awarded to an eminent astronomer, who is expected to advise the monarch on astronomical matters.

-The Astronomer Royal receives a stipend of £100 a year and is a member of the Royal Household.
+Today the post is largely an honorary one.
+The Astronomer Royal receives a stipend of £100 a year, and is a member of the Royal Household.

 Who was the first Astronomer Royal?

-The first Astronomer Royal, John Flamsteed, was charged by King Charles II with drawing up a map of the heavens with enough accuracy to be reliable for navigation, no less than:
+The first Astronomer Royal, John Flamsteed, was charged by King Charles II with drawing up an accurate map of the night sky which could be used for navigation.

 “the rectifying of the tables of the motions of the heavens, and the places of the fixed stars, so as to find out the so much desired longitude of places for the perfecting of the art of navigation."

-Eventually, Flamsteed moved all his equipment to the Queen's House, now on the National Maritime Museum grounds, to oversee the continuing building work on the Observatory.
+Flamsteed subsequently moved all his equipment to the Queen's House in Greenwich, allowing him to also oversee the building work on the Observatory.

 John Flamsteed (1675-1720)

-Perhaps the most famous of the Astronomers Royal, Flamsteed was integral in establishing the Royal Observatory as a powerhouse of scientific measurement.
+Perhaps the most famous of the Astronomers Royal, Flamsteed was integral in establishing the Royal Observatory and its reputation as a centre of astronomy and timekeeping.